 Screening

 There is no evidence to support screening in the general population.
 Although the condition is common, it has a classical presentation (abnormal vaginal bleeding) and good prognosis with effective treatment (surgery).
-For all women, an enquiry should be made for peri-menopausal or post-menopausal vaginal bleeding during routine health checks.
+For all women, an inquiry should be made for perimenopausal or postmenopausal vaginal bleeding during routine health checks.
 ACOG: well-woman health care Opens in new window

-Women with personal history or a significant family history consistent with Lynch syndrome may benefit from genetic risk assessment.
-Identification of Lynch syndrome allows for risk-reduction strategies, surveillance for early detection, and cascade testing (counselling and testing of blood relatives of individuals identified with a specific genetic mutation).
+Women with a personal history or a significant family history consistent with Lynch syndrome may benefit from genetic risk assessment.
+Identification of Lynch syndrome allows for risk-reduction strategies, surveillance for early detection, and cascade testing (counseling and testing of blood relatives of individuals identified with a specific genetic mutation).

 Women with Lynch syndrome should be offered regular endometrial biopsy because of their high risk of endometrial cancer (lifetime risk 35% to 54% for the MLH1 variant; 21% to 57% for MSH2 and EPCAM; 16% to 49% for MSH6; 13% to 26% for PMS2) compared with the general population (3.1%).[81][82][96]